Congratulations! Your order qualifies for free shipping You are $150 away from free shipping.

 Part 1:

-When I’m alone, the biggest task is figuring out what to do with myself in someone else’s house.
 One day I baked a pie.
-Another, the highlight of the day was riding a golf cart to the grocery store with my husband, stopping for a cheeky sesh along the way.
-There’s something oddly comforting about wandering the wide aisles of a suburban grocery store with nowhere else to be.
+Another, the highlight was riding a golf cart to the grocery store with my husband, wandering the wide aisles of a suburban grocery store with nowhere else to be.
+There's something oddly perfect about that.
+No destination.
+No optimization.

 The back of a golf cart with tote bag and a session travel pipe in paradise